KnackTech/zerobounce/README.md

-region |The region the email signed up when ip address is provided or [null]. city |The city the email signed up when ip address is provided or [null]. zipcode |The zipcode the email signed up when ip address is provided or [null]. processedAt |A Carbon instance of the .
+region |The region the email signed up when ip address is provided or [null]. city |The city the email signed up when ip address is provided or [null]. zipcode |The zipcode the email signed up when ip address is provided or [null]. processedAt |A Carbon instance of the time the request was processed.

 `ZeroBounce::getAccountCredits()` method